QubitPi/packer-plugin-qubitpi/README.md

 ![GitHub Last Commit]
 [![Apache License][Apache License Badge]][Apache License URL]

-The hashistack multi-component plugin can be used with HashiCorp [Packer][HashiCorp Packer] to create images supported by [hashistack].
+The hashistack multi-component plugin can be used with HashiCorp [Packer][HashiCorp Packer] to create images hosted in [hashistack].
 For the full list of available features for this plugin see [docs](./docs).

 Installation
 ------------